containers/crun/crun.1.md

 # CGROUP v2

-crun has some basic support for cgroup v2.
-Since the OCI spec is designed for cgroup v1, in some cases there is need to convert from the cgroup v1 configuration to cgroup v2.
+If the cgroup configuration found is for cgroup v1, crun attempts a conversion when running on a cgroup v2 system.

 These are the OCI resources currently supported with cgroup v2 and how they are converted when needed from the cgroup v1 configuration.